Nihlus/Crystite/Crystite.Control/README.md

-Remora.Neos.Control
+Crystite.Control
 ================================================================================
-Remora.Neos.Control (or `neosctl`) is a companion application for administration of a Remora.Neos.Headless server.
+Crystite.Control (or `crystitectl`) is a companion application for the administration of a Crystite server.
 It acts as a simple frontend for the REST API, enabling quick interactive management of various common tasks.

 # Usage
-Typically, `neosctl` is invoked with an action verb followed by optional arguments.
+Typically, `crystitectl` is invoked with an action verb followed by optional arguments.

 ## User control